6 Things to Do With Your Money Once Your Salary Reaches $70,000

 You’re making good money now, but that doesn’t mean your debt magically disappears.
 If you need some help, we found a company that will pay your credit card bill this month.
 No, like… the whole bill.

-Here’s how it works: Fiona will match you with a low-interest loan you can use to pay off every credit card balance you have.
+Here’s how it works: Credible will match you with a low-interest loan you can use to pay off every credit card balance you have.
 The benefit?
 You’re left with just one bill to pay every month, and because the interest rate is so much lower, you can get out of debt so much faster.
 Plus, no credit card payment this month.

-Fiona won’t make you stand in line or call a bank.
+Credible won’t make you stand in line or call a bank.
 And if you’re worried you won’t qualify, it’s free to check online.
 It takes just two minutes, and it could save you thousands of dollars.
 Totally worth it.